How does sugarcane capture carbon and reduce your carbon footprint?

 Why do you use plastic bottles?

-Plastic packaging is one of the world’s big problems, filling up landfills, supporting extraction/use of non-renewable petroleum-based plastics and polluting oceans.
+Plastic packaging is one of the world’s big problems.
 It’s also a real challenge for us here at ecostore: how to make our packaging safe, stylish and easy to use while also being sustainable.
-We’ve always opted for the best options available to us – even when that’s meant making difficult choices like using plastic.
-We’ve been open about our challenges and journey because we believe in transparency, and because we know they’re stepping stones towards our goal of finding truly sustainable packaging solutions.
-Our sugar plastic bottles are made from renewable and sustainable sugar plant plastic, which is 100% recyclable, and a much more sustainable alternative to petroleum-based plastic.
-The renewable sugarcane crop traps CO2 as it grows, which is then stored in the plastic.
-This lowers our carbon footprint and helps reduce climate change.
+We’ve always opted for the best options available at the time – even when that’s meant making difficult choices like using plastic, as stepping stones towards more sustainable packaging solutions.
+Our bottles are made from a mix of renewable sugar plastic and recycled plastic, which is 100% recyclable, and a much more sustainable alternative to virgin petroleum-based plastic.

 Why don’t you use glass packaging?